UniT: Data Efficient Tactile Representation with Generalization to Unseen Objects: Tactile Perception Experiments

-The task involves estimating the 3D pose of a USB plug based on its tactile image.
-As illustrated in Fig.~\ref{fig:first_page} and our supplementary video, changes in the 3D pose of the USB plug result in altered contact configurations and corresponding variations in the tactile image.
-This type of 3D pose estimation is crucial for robotic insertion tasks that require high precision.
-This task is challenging because minor differences in the tactile images can correspond to significantly different 3D poses.
-The pose estimation model must accurately map these subtle tactile features to the correct 3D pose.
+{The pose estimation tasks involve estimating the 3D or 6D pose of a USB plug based on its tactile image.
+Here, we conduct two types of experiments: in the 3D pose task, we estimate only the rotation, and the model output is a 4-dimensional quaternion.
+In the 6D pose task, we estimate both position and rotation simultaneously, with the model outputting a 7-dimensional vector (3-dimensional position + 4-dimensional quaternion).
+As illustrated in our supplementary video, changes in the 6D pose of the USB plug result in altered contact configurations and corresponding variations in the tactile image.} This type of pose estimation is crucial for robotic insertion tasks that require high precision.
+This task is challenging because minor differences in the tactile images can correspond to significantly different poses.
+The pose estimation model must accurately map these subtle tactile features to the correct pose.

-As shown in the supplementary video, we use the OptiTrack motion capture system to label the 3D pose groundtruth.
-In the data collection process, human move the USB plug randomly and we record the tactile raw image as well as 3D pose groundtruth in 10 Hz.
+{As shown in the supplementary video, we use the OptiTrack motion capture system to label the 6D pose ground truth.
+In the data collection process, human move the USB plug randomly and we record the raw tactile image as well as 6D pose ground truth in 10 Hz.}

 Directly splitting the training and test sets from continuous data can cause data leakage issues.
 To avoid this, we have collected data in the form of episodes.
 An episode consists of a sequence of continuous recorded data, with no continuity overlap between different episodes.
 Within each episode, the movement of the USB plug by humans is random, and there is no fixed paradigm across episodes.
 When dividing the training and test sets, we do not use individual images as the smallest unit; instead, we use entire episodes.
 As a result, the data in the test set is completely absent from the training set.
 We use seed 42 and maintain a 9:1 training-to-test ratio to split the episodes.
 Ultimately, we obtained 10,111 tactile images for training and 1,229 tactile images for testing.